 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Office of Financial Aid Services is able to consider only the applications of students matriculated at Binghamton for degree study.
 Other SUNY and non-SUNY students should contact the financial aid office on the home campus for information about eligibility for all aid programs.

 The Evelio Figueroa Memorial Scholarship supports students with financial need studying for the fall semester or academic year; the Rosefsky Scholarship supports students with financial need studying in the fall, spring or academic year.
 The Asia Scholarship, available through the Asian Asian-American Studies Department supports Binghamton students studying in Asia for 6 weeks or longer.
 Other national scholarships may be available as well.
 Please visit the Office of International Programs or go to our scholarships page for more information.
+You are also encouraged to apply for a Bridging Scholarships.

 When a student commits to an education abroad program in their Terra Dotta online program application, the Office of International Programs (IEGI) mirrors the Binghamton University Student Accounts refund policy for tuition, tuition differentials, and all program fees.